Shukla-Kushagra10/Optical-Character-Recognizer/README.md

 - Add support for multiple digits at once
 - Improve accuracy with convolutional neural networks (CNNs)
 - Deploy as a web service with real-time feedback

----

-## 📜 License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute.